 Appraisers can often have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
 Those third parties normally are listed in scope of the appraisal assignment itself.
 An appraiser's fiduciary duty is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.

 There are also ethical standards that have nothing to do with whom we share information.
 For example, appraisers must be able to produce their work files for a minimum of five years - something else J. Boyles Appraisals, LLC makes a part of their standard routine.

-We demand the highest ethical standards possible from ourselves.
+J. Boyles Appraisals, LLC holds itself to the industry standards and rules set in place for ethics.
+We won't accept anything less from ourselves.
 We don't do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
 We don't do assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would tend to make appraisers up the value of homes or properties to increase their fee.
+That is probably the appraisal professions most important rule, because it would invite appraisal fraud since raising the value of the home would raise the their paycheck.
 We don't do that.
-Other improper practices may be established by state law or professional societies to which an appraiser belongs.
+Other unethical practices may be established by state law or professional organizations that the appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.